Drinking a bottle of wine a day may rapidly increase the likelihood of physical and chemical alcohol addiction developing.

 To calculate this, understand first how alcohol is measured.

-The NHS advises men and women not to drink more than 14 units a week on a regular basis.
 In the UK, alcohol is measured in units.
-A unit is equivalent to 10 ml of pure alcohol.
+One unit is equivalent to 10 milligrams of pure alcohol.

 If you’re drinking a bottle of wine a day, here’s the math:

-A standard bottle contains 750 ml, and a glass is 125 ml; so you would be drinking 6 glasses of wine a day.
+A standard bottle contains 750 ml, and a glass is 125 ml; so drinking an entire bottle of wine is equivalent to six glasses per day.